mockito/mockito/README.md

 ## Versioning

-Mockito has an automated release system, which imposed some change how the version numbers.
+Mockito has an automated release system, which imposed some change on how the version numbers work.
 While this is similar to [_semver_](http://semver.org/), there's some differences.
-Let's look at the following versions `1.10.19` and `2.0.5-beta` and `2.0.0` (not yet released) they follow this scheme :
+Let's look at the following versions `1.10.19` and `2.0.5-beta` and `2.0.0` (not yet released).
+They follow this scheme:

 ```
 major.minor.build-tag